sagemath/sage/src/doc/en/developer/packaging.rst

    - its version number is defined by the required file ``package-version.txt``;

-   - No build and install scripts are needed
+   - no build and install scripts are needed
      (with one exception: the package :ref:`spkg_pip` installs itself from its wheel using a custom install script);